loafey/master-thesis/Proposal/Proposal/2. Goals.typ

 statically or dynamically sized contiguous types, such as arrays or vectors.

 === Laziness
-#red_text[A common want for functional languages is laziness.]
+Laziness, or commonly referred to as call-by-name, means that values and expressions are evaluated only when they are used.
+This is an foundational concept in functional programming as it stems from its root in lambda calculus, but one rarely implemented.
-Laziness, or commonly referred to as call-by-need, means that values and expressions are evaluated only when they are used.
-We will explore if this is a feasible addition for a system-level language, and how we will integrate this with IO, where the order of execution is important.
+We will explore if this is a feasible addition for a linearly typed system-level language, as well as investigate how this will interact with IO, where the order of execution is important.

 /*